 - Restricted range of movement in the injured leg.

 - You may feel a hard lump deep in the muscle.

 - An X-ray can confirm the diagnosis by showing bone growth within the muscle.
 Sometimes, this growth may be mistaken for a tumour.

 Myositis ossificans is a small bone growth within the muscle, which occurs as a complication of a severe contusion.
 A contusion is an injury to muscle caused by direct impact or trauma.

 Impact on the muscle crushes it against bone, also causing damage to the sheath (periosteum) surrounding the bone.
-If it is neglected then your body mistakenly sends new bone cells to repair the damgage.
+If it is neglected then your body mistakenly sends new bone cells to repair the damage.
 As a result, a small part of the muscle calcifies and turns to bone.

 The bone grows 2 to 4 weeks after the initial injury and be mature bone within 3 to 6 months.

 Common causes include failing to apply cold therapy and compression immediately after the injury or applying heat too soon.